Exact construction and uniqueness of the coupled-channel Green's function: Introduction

 The Green's function of a system of coupled radial Schr\"{o}dinger equations is a fundamental object in quantum scattering theory.
 It governs the propagation of a particle or system through a set of coupled channels and appears naturally whenever one reduces a many-channel problem to an effective single-channel description.
 In nuclear, atomic, and molecular physics, coupled-channel Green's functions arise in the construction of optical potentials, the evaluation of transition amplitudes, and the treatment of resonance phenomena.
 Despite their central role, the construction of the full matrix Green's function for $N$ coupled channels, and the proof that the standard construction is the unique solution satisfying the correct boundary conditions, has received surprisingly little attention in the literature.

 For a single uncoupled channel, the radial Green's function is a textbook result: it is built from two linearly independent solutions (regular and irregular) of the homogeneous equation, joined at the source point with the appropriate derivative discontinuity, and normalized by the Wronskian of the two solutions.
 The extension to $N$ coupled channels requires $2N$ linearly independent solution vectors organized into two $N \times N$ fundamental solution matrices, and the scalar Wronskian is replaced by a Wronskian matrix.
 This multi-channel construction was developed in the context of atomic and molecular physics by Levine and Soven~\cite{PhysRevA.29.625} and further discussed by Levine~\cite{PhysRevA.30.1120}.
 Those references \emph{constructed} a coupled-channel Green's function by first building the regular and irregular solutions through eigenchannel ($K$-matrix) decomposition, and then \emph{verified} that the resulting bilinear formula satisfies the correct Wronskian relations and boundary conditions.
 The subsequent Brief Report by Levine~\cite{PhysRevA.30.1120} addressed the important practical problem of numerical stabilization during integration.
-However, there is an important distinction between \emph{constructing} a solution through a particular procedure and then \emph{verifying} that it satisfies the required conditions, versus \emph{deriving} the solution directly from the defining equation and boundary conditions and \emph{proving} that it is the only one.
-The former tells us that a formula is correct; the latter tells us \emph{why} it is correct, and moreover that all structural properties of the Green's matrix, such as the constancy and diagonal form of the Wronskian and the symmetry under the exchange $(R,\gamma)\leftrightarrow(R',\gamma')$, are necessary consequences of the coupled equations rather than properties that need to be checked case by case.
-Such a first-principles derivation has not been given for the coupled-channel case.
-An analogous connection between transfer matrices and matrix Green's functions for coupled differential equations has been established in a different physical context by Rodriguez-Coppola \textit{et al.}~\cite{RodriguezCoppola90}.
-In the present work, we provide such a derivation: starting from the defining equation and the regular/outgoing boundary conditions, we show that the bilinear construction is the unique solution and that all its structural properties follow from the symplectic structure of the $2N$-dimensional phase space of the coupled equations.
+The Levine--Soven analysis establishes that the bilinear formula is \emph{a} Green's function.
+It does not address whether it is the only one, and the structural properties of the Wronskian matrix and the reciprocity of the Green's matrix are imposed and verified rather than derived from the defining equation itself.
+In the present work we close this gap: starting from the defining equation and the regular/outgoing boundary conditions, we derive the bilinear formula directly and prove uniqueness through the symplectic structure of the $2N$-dimensional phase space of the coupled equations.
+The constancy and diagonal form of the Wronskian matrix, and the reciprocity of the Green's matrix under the exchange $(R,\gamma)\leftrightarrow(R',\gamma')$, then emerge as necessary consequences of the construction rather than as properties to be checked case by case.
+An analogous connection between transfer matrices and matrix Green's functions for systems of coupled second-order differential equations has been developed within the surface Green function matching (SGFM) framework by Rodriguez-Coppola \textit{et al.}~\cite{RodriguezCoppola90} and treated systematically in the monograph by P\'erez-\'Alvarez and Garc\'ia-Moliner~\cite{PerezAlvarezGarciaMoliner2004}, where the symplectic character of the transfer matrix and its relationship to the matrix Green function are central themes.
+That framework, however, addresses boundary-value matching problems in slab geometries rather than the radial scattering problem with regular and outgoing-wave boundary conditions relevant for coupled-channel reactions.